-If you’re starting out, chances are that you would want to create a blog business plan for business.
+If you’re just starting out, chances are that you would want to create a blog business plan for your business.

 If you want to create a successful blog + biz, you need a plan.
-You can’t just create a website and hope that it would work out.
+You can’t just launch a website (although that’s important) and hope that it would work out.

 Yes – your blog business plan is your blog’s BLUEPRINT.

 But first, if you have not started your blog yet, here’s a step-by-step tutorial on how to start a blog.

 You’re back?
 Great!
 I will share with you the exact blog business plan template I used… when I first started this blog.

 A blog business plan is great because you get real clear on the direction, goals and vision of your business, leaving no stone unturned.
 When you organize your thoughts and plans into one central place, it increases the chances of you starting a successful blog.

 Without further ado, here are the components of my blog business plan:

 You should come up with a brand name.
 This is the same as your blog name.
 Don’t need to go over the top – keep it simple.
 Here’s a tutorial on how to pick a blog name, if you need help.